5 / 162+ Google Reviews

 The Bottom Line

 Indoor air quality is measurable, not magical.
-Before spending thousands on air purifiers, UV lights, or fancy filters, ensure you have data from a professional diagnostic test.
-In North Texas, the solution is usually a combination of ventilation (fresh air) and precision source control.
+Before spending thousands on air purifiers, UV lights, or fancy filters, get data from a professional diagnostic test.
+In North Texas, the most common IAQ problems are gas-based (VOCs, CO2, CO) not particle-based—which means filters alone won’t solve them.
+The solution is usually a combination of ventilation (fresh air via ERV) and precision source control (fixing the appliances or materials causing the problem).
+Schedule a Comfort Audit and we’ll tell you exactly what’s in your air and what to do about it.

 Disclaimer: This article is for informational purposes only.
 For professional advice, please contact a licensed HVAC contractor.